 To avoid gas diffusion between the layers, the pipe shall be sealed in the joint at the inner-layer.
 Joint assemblies shall fulfill the requirements of Table 7 for the complete diameter range of the multilayer system.

-Table 7 Requirement For Fitness Purpose Of Joint Assemblies
+Table 7 Requirement for Fitness Purpose of Joint Assemblies

 (Clause 7.2)